Office for the Liturgical Celebrations of the Supreme Pontiff: List of the Masters of Pontifical Liturgical Celebrations

+Officials under the Office of the Liturgical Celebrations of the Supreme Pontiff

 In addition to assisting the pope at sacred functions, the Papal Master of Ceremonies assists cardinals on various occasions: during consistories, when a cardinal takes possession of his titular church, and during solemn celebrations of Mass or other important religious services.
 When a cardinal is created at a consistory, the Master of Papal Liturgical Celebrations assigns one of the Office's Masters of Ceremonies to him.

 The Master is assisted by several Masters of Ceremonies.
 They at times hold other offices in the Roman Curia.

-With the most recent appointment on 11 October 2021, there are seven Masters of Ceremonies.
+The official website of the Vatican lists six other Papal Masters of Ceremonies as of 2026, namely: